Blog

 Untreated flu complications can lead to tachycardia, where the heart beats faster than normal while at rest.
 This makes the heart work harder and, in turn, can put it at risk for demand ischemia, a type of heart attack that can happen when a patient’s heart needs more oxygen than is available in the body’s supply.

-READ ALSO: What is consistency and completeness?
+READ ALSO: What is the cost of pH sensor?

 What is the pulse rate during fever?